kimizhu/CapsToOps0129_MIM/CapsToOps0129_MIM/v1/Topic/Preparing-a-Corporate-Identity-Management-Server.md

         $s.CompatibilityLevel
         ```

-    2. Verify that the result of the *CompatibilityLevel* variable is “14”.  ([See http://technet.microsoft.com/library/jj863242(v=ws.10).aspx](http://technet.microsoft.com/library/jj863242%28v=ws.10%29.aspx) for more information).
+    2. Verify that the result of the *CompatibilityLevel* variable is “14”.  ([See Installing FIM 2010 R2 on SharePoint Foundation 2013](http://technet.microsoft.com/library/jj863242.aspx) for more information).
 If the result is “15”, then the site collection was not created for the 2010 experience version; delete the site collection and recreate it.

 9. Disable **SharePoint Server-Side Viewstate**, and the SharePoint task "Health Analysis Job (Hourly, Microsoft SharePoint Foundation Timer, All Servers)", by running the following PowerShell commands in the **SharePoint 2013 Management Shell**: